r0sa-bio-digital/content-publishing-ecosystem/README.md

 					* to answer questions "how much money do you need?", "when we will get return of the investment?", "how much profit will we get?"
 			* for every stage add description how investor's funds will be protected in case of project failure
 			* add description how provider's service will be protected in case of investor stops funding
+		* Add update content record functionality
+			* api call
+				* update text
+				* `update author fee`
+			* frontend
+				* update text
+				* update author fee
+		* Extend b2c business model
 			* formalise motivation for all roles
-				* `for all roles add list of reasons to create conceptually new content ecosystem`
+				* for all roles add list of reasons to create conceptually new content ecosystem
 					* use Daniel Pink "Drive" theory to motivate authors and investors
 			* add technical roadmap
 				* github based syntetic web2 -> self-hosted syntetic web2 (developer becomes author) -> semantic web2 -> semantic web3